 Payment for Membership

 If you want to charge for access to some membership levels on your site then you can do that too.
-If you only want to offer free membership then skip this section.
+If you want to offer free memberships only then skip this section.

-You can charge an “one time” fee to give access to a membership level.
-You can also create a PayPal subscription button to charge recurring fee for access to a level.
+You can charge a “one time” fee or a “recurring payment/subscription” model to give access to a membership level.

 - Create a Stripe Payment Button for a One Time Fee